DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Seeking Guidance from Local Councils

-If you need clarification about the regulations and guidelines for DIY noise in your area, it is best to seek advice from your local council’s Environment Protection Department.
+Suppose you need clarification about your area’s regulations and guidelines for DIY noise.
+In that case, seeking advice from your local council’s Environment Protection Department is best.

 They can give you personalised advice based on your specific situation and address any concerns you may have.